 \subsection{Work variance in the KDQ setting}

 In the previous section, we have shown how using KDQ to describe the work fluctuations makes the average work $\langle W\rangle=\sum_{i,f}q_{if}\left(E_f - E_i\right)$ equal to the corresponding value that is unperturbed by the measurement disturbance.
-Moreover, even though the KDQ $q_{if}$ are complex numbers, the average work $\langle W\rangle$ is always a real number, with a clear interpretation with classical physics, as shown above.
+Even though the KDQ $q_{if}$ are complex numbers, the average work $\langle W\rangle$ is always a real number, with a clear interpretation with classical physics, as shown above.

 In the following, we analyze how the fact that $q_{if}$ are complex numbers affects the second moment of the KDQ distribution of work, $P[W]$, i.e., the work variance $(\Delta W)^2$.
-This is formally defined by
+As noticed in Ref.~\cite{FuscoPRX2014}, the variance of work is in general not equal to the variance of the operator $\mathcal{H}^{H}(t_2)-\mathcal{H}(t_1)$ calculated for the initial state $\rho$.
+Instead, this is formally defined by

 where, as before, all the averages $\langle\cdot\rangle$ are performed with respect to $\rho$, and the second statistical moment $\langle W^2\rangle$ reads as